caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 should better return swiftly.

 But even as i realized that, i still had no idea what exactly to do.
-I stood still for some time that i won't even dare to approximate, and then something bumped into my back.
+I stood still for some time that i won't even dare to approximate; then something bumped into my back.
 I ran forward, away from it, and soon found myself back in the fields.
 There were no tractors anymore, nor any crops, only tranquil green of raw grass, not limited by any artificial or natural boundaries.

 "This can go on forever", i thought and in attempt to get rid of the scenery closed my eye.
 The green disappeared, but the darkness didn't come.
 My mind was